Understanding Transformer

 Image

 When the input enters an Encoder Layer, its first destination is the Self-Attention sublayer.
-To understand what happens here, we need to talk about Multi-Head Attention.

-Though this post isn’t a deep theoretical dive, the core idea is simple: instead of calculating attention just once, we use multiple “attention heads.”
+Though this post isn’t a deep theoretical dive, the core idea is simple: Instead of calculating attention just once, we use multiple “attention heads.”
 Think of it like having several experts look at the same sentence; each expert (or head) can focus on different relationships between words.
 Each head has its own set of learned weights (W_Q, W_K, W_V) to find these different relationships.
 In the original paper, they use 8 heads (h=8).

-Mathetmatically we represent Attention calculation as
+Mathematically we represent Attention calculation as

 $$\text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right) V$$